-Dziewanna, whose name means the plant Mullein in Polish, is a goddess of spring and summer and represents the importance of the natural world, the forest, the healing herbs, and our relationships to herbs and their applications and ceremonies with them.
+Dziewanna’s name means the plant “Mullein” in Polish which represents the goddess of spring and summer and the importance of the healing herbs, and our applications and ceremonies with them.
 Mullein symbolically means “independence and dignity” in Estonian craft.
 As a medicinal its mainly used for any respiratory ailments including colds and flu, asthma, lung diseases or illnesses that prevents the breath of life to be strong.
 Mullein is also used and was used as a torch in ancient times, dipped in natural wax, to light our way in evening ceremonies of any season.

 Before the individual God and Goddess, there were the great sisters, the seasonal and oppositional Sisters or Twins that carry the wholeness of the yearly season.
 This yearly season is divided into the thirteen moons, six moons of Spring and Summer, which is ruled by Dziewanna and six moons of Autumn and Winter, ruled by Marzanna.
 All of their rituals were once lead by the mature adult woman and of course the ancient matriarchal grandmothers.

 “There is not much folklore about Dziewanna left, and in her defense the earliest sources that mention her are in Dziewnio, of the Długosz Chronicle, the first half of the fifteenth century, five hundred years after the adoption of Christianity by the Polish people.
 After Długosz, Dziewanna appeared in Polish historiography and the Krakow canon.
 She is always mentioned with Marzanna, and the first description is that she is the Roman equivalents of Diana, Huntress of the Moon.